GDMA International Email Benchmark 2023: The major trends in further detail

 About the GDMA

-(DDMA umbrella organisation) is an organisation that represents, supports and unites 28 data and marketing associations from around the globe that focus on data-driven marketing.
+The GDMA (DDMA umbrella organisation) is an organisation that represents, supports and unites 28 data and marketing associations from around the globe that focus on data-driven marketing.
 It leads world-wide initiatives aimed at providing knowledge on global trends, thought leadership and know-how about data-driven marketing across all sectors, disciplines and channels.
 Through its members’ associations, the GDMA provides access to the world’s largest network of data-driven marketing organisations and influencers.